|

 sun |

 Hardy hybrid waterlily, a cross between N. mexicana and another hybrid, N. ‘Louise Villemarette’.
 Its flowers are a soft pink to salmon with a center of yellow anthers, and are held slightly above the water.
 Leaves appear subtly purple-mottled when new, then fade to all green.
-If given the chance, it would gladly take over more than half the surface area of our waterfall pond.
+From what I'd read, if given the chance, it would gladly take over more than half the surface area of our waterfall pond.
+But in practice, it would in the years after installing it in our pond steadily lose ground to its tropical neighbor Tina, to the point where I'm pretty sure I didn't see any flowers for a few years, and assumed it had left the scene.
+So I was happy to see it alive and well in spring 2025, and hope it will continue to share space in our little pond.

 |